Felix-yuan2018/CarND-Path-Planning-Project/README.md

 I did this project in the workspace provided by Udacity.
 The source code include three files:  main.cpp,  spline.h & json.hpp.
 The process of compiling and executing the project is as follows:

--Navigate to project ‘CarND-Path-Planning-Project’ -Make a build directory in this directory `mkdir build && cd build`
+- Navigate to project ‘CarND-Path-Planning-Project’
+- Make a build directory in this directory `mkdir build && cd build`
--Compile: `cmake .. && make`
+- Compile: `cmake .. && make`
--Run it: `./path_planning.`
+- Run it: `./path_planning.`

 In order to build the project there is a `./build.sh` script on the repo root.
 It will create the `./build` directory and compile de code.
 This is an example of the output of this script: